Cut the Token Bill on Both Ends

 ?
 Untracked: 1 file

-content/blog/new-draft.mdSame information.
-Half the lines.
-On a busy repo the gap scales: dozens of untracked files, branch hints, instruction lines, all collapse to one block.
+content/blog/new-draft.mdSame information in half the lines.
+On a busy repo the gap only grows, as dozens of untracked files, branch hints, and instruction lines all collapse into one small block.

 rtk gain # see how many tokens it saved you